codeinchq/services-cloud-php-client/README.md

 # Code Inc.'s ServicesCloud PHP client

+This is a PHP client for the ServicesCloud API that allows you to access the services provided by Code Inc. through a simple and easy-to-use interface.

+> **⚠️ Warning**
-This is a PHP client for the ServicesCloud API.
-It is a work in progress and is not yet ready for production use.
+> It is a work in progress and is not yet ready for production use.

 ## Available APIs